The town offers a number of ways for you to contribute to your community.

 Mayor's Task Force on Re-Imagining Public Safety

 The Hillsborough Board of Commissioners passed a resolution on June 8 denouncing the killing of George Floyd in Minneapolis, Minnesota, and outlining next steps for the Town of Hillsborough and its police department, including forming an advisory board on policing.
 Discussion among board members and input from the community show the Hillsborough community wishes to examine not just policing but also the idea of public safety.
-See the Mayor's Task Force on Re-Imagining Public Safety webpage for more information and a link to the application.
+See the Mayor's Task Force on Re-Imagining Public Safety webpage for more information.

 Board of Adjustment